What is it?

 The fee covers some of the costs of putting on the fair.
 We hope the fee will help us continue to provide a great experience for both attendees and vendors.
 If you want to come hang out with the Crafty crowd without buying a ticket, of course, the main hall at Union Market will be open all day with no admission charge, offering a wide selection of artisanal foods, goods, and beverages.

 Sorry, no pets allowed.

 Will there be food available?

-There will be food available for sale inside Union Market.
+There will be food available for sale on the festival grounds and inside Union Market.
 Check out the awesome vendors.

 Can I bring my kids?

 Please do!
-There is plenty for kids to look at and perticipate in including hands on craft projects.
+There is plenty for kids to look at and perticipate in including hands on craft projects and a special kids area.
+Parents with strollers are encouraged to use the stroller valet.
 Kids get in FREE!

 Is there Parking?

 Parking is extemely limited.
 All attendees are encouraged to use alternative transportaion.
 More information here.